 Kutschker, Michael / Schmid, Stefan, (2011): Internationales Management, 7th ed., Munich.

 De Wit, Bob (2017): Strategy – An International Perspective, 1st ed., Hampshire.

 Johnson, Gerry/Whittington, Richard/Scholes, Kevan/Angwin, Duncan/Regnér, Patrick (2017): Exploring Strategy – Text and Cases, 11th ed., Harlow.

 |Zusätzliche Hinweise zu Prüfungen

 Students must fulfill the following requirements in order to successfully complete the course:

 All students of the same group must work on the case study and prepare a (PowerPoint) presentation.
-Each group will then give an oral presentation at the meeting held at Shell (group presentation).
-Not all students of one group must be presenters, but of course may do so.
+Each group will then give an oral presentation (group presentation).
+Not all students of one group must present, but of course may do so.

 Students must contribute to written group work and attain at least grade 4.0.